With a passion for using music as a powerful tool for communication and wellbeing, Polly works as an active cello and music theory teacher.

 Polly has also worked for several years as a musician in hospitals and other healthcare settings, having trained with LIME Music for Health, Opus Music and Pulse Arts.
 Together with a colleague, Polly undertakes music residencies on the wards of Royal Manchester Children’s Hospital, supported by LIME.

-Polly works for Opera North on their In Harmony Education programme and has also taken part in several other education projects for the company.
+For four year, Polly worked for Opera North on their In Harmony Education programme and has also taken part in several other education projects for the company.
 In 2017, Polly worked alongside storyteller Ursula Holden-Gill, writing and performing the music for their Happily Ever After tour.
-Polly also takes part in the Little Singers sessions and has run a workshop on improvisation with Opera North’s Verve Club for adults with learning difficulties.
+Polly has also taken part in the Little Singers sessions and has run a workshop on improvisation with Opera North’s Verve Club for adults with learning difficulties.